 The fact above might bring either tear to the eyes or boil up the blood of those few sons and daughters of Assam who still cares for and loves their motherland.
 As you would understand, the effect on the economy is not just about the low sales or profitability for farmers in Assam.
 The lack of motivation has led thousands of them to fall into the trap well laid by Government, – that of buying the BPL or Antordaya rice provided by the government rather than growing paddy and face financial loss.
 As a result, it’s getting worse day by day.
 More and more farmers are quitting farming.
 The new generation is not at all excited towards farming of course.
 Slowly a state that was (and could still be) self-sufficient is growing to depend on other states for food, a basic necessity.

 Whatever genuine reasons the Food Corporation of India may call it, it is impossible to fathom why they would buy only about 0.3% of rice produced in Assam and gets 1,301,485.89 tonnes from other states, letting the State waste thousands of crores of money and making a population depend on other states for food.

-Situation demands that more procurement centres are set up in Assam and a MSP be fixed with immediate effect.
-In Short, either the Government of India has to stop acting blind to the situation in Assam or a rebellion looks inevitable in near future.
+The situation demands that more procurement centers are set up in Assam and an MSP be fixed with immediate effect.
+In Short, either the Government of India has to stop acting blind to the situation in Assam or a rebellion looks inevitable in the near future.